 The loaves can be any size you desire, even dinner rolls.
-Oh, now those would be wonderful – (I just gave myself a new idea – oh dear)!
-This dough is loaded with nutritious and delicious ingredients; whole wheat flour, oats, flax seed, pumpkin seeds, sunflower seed, sesame seed and honey – it makes delicious toast – a wonderful way to start your day.
+This dough is loaded with nutritious and delicious ingredients; whole wheat flour, oats, flaxseed, pumpkin seeds, sunflower seed, sesame seed and honey – it makes delicious toast – a wonderful way to start your day.
 It’s also a treat for lunch with your favorite sandwich fixings, mine would be pesto-mayo, roasted turkey, applewood bacon, avocado and tomato slices, hmmm, maybe even a thin slice of Havarti, yum!
 Whatever YOUR favorite sandwich is, it will be better on this bread – it even makes PB&J something to look forward to!

 For dinner parties, I love to pop this bread back in the oven for 8-10 minutes and serve it warm with some creamy butter combined with a bit of Citrus-Ginger Honey – try it, but I’m warning you in advance, don’t expect any leftovers!
 Your family and friends will love this!

 2 cups whole wheat flour